School Handbook

 Important Notes

-• In order to assist the staff workers, please place a 6” by 8” card with your child’s name clearly printed on it in the right-hand side of the windshield of your car.
+- In order to assist the staff workers, please place the provided 6” by 8” card with your child’s name clearly printed on it in the right-hand side of the windshield of your car.
 Please leave this in place all year.

 Younger siblings should wait in the lunchroom for their older sibling to be dismissed and walk them out to back parent pick-up.
 Parents should pick up all their children at the oldest sibling’s dismissal time.